 Michael Becker has over a quarter-century's worth of experience as an attorney and more than 100 trials under his belt.
 He is a sought-after legal commentator and is licensed to practice law in Colorado, Nevada, California, and Florida.

-Accessory to murder is a criminal offense whereby the perpetrator helps or assists a murderer before or after the commission of the murder.
+Accessory to murder is a criminal offense whereby the perpetrator helps or assists a perpetrator before or after the commission of the murder.
 Normally, the person helping in the murder is not present at the commission of the crime.
 In most jurisdictions, the crime is a felony offense (as opposed to a misdemeanor) that can ...